hds-sandbox/bulk_RNAseq_course/develop/05c_count_normalization.md

+---
+title: RNAseq data normalization
+summary: In this lesson we explain how to normalize bulk RNAseq count matrices
+date: 2023-01-17
+---

+# Normalization

+!!! note "Section Overview"

-Approximate time: 40 minutes
+    &#128368; **Time Estimation:** 40 minutes

-## Learning Objectives
+    &#128172; **Learning Objectives:**

--   Explore different types of normalization methods
+    1. Explore different types of normalization methods
--   Become familiar with the `DESeqDataSet` object
+    2. Become familiar with the `DESeqDataSet` object
--   Understand how to normalize counts using DESeq2
+    3. Understand how to normalize counts using DESeq2

-## Normalization

 The first step in the DE analysis workflow is count normalization, which is necessary to make accurate comparisons of gene expression between samples.

 <img src="./img/05c_count_normalization/deseq_workflow_normalization_2018.png" style="display: block; margin: auto;" />